By Tim Lambert

 Like most towns in the early 19th century, Birmingham was dirty and unsanitary.
 But in the second half of the century conditions improved.
 In the 1850s a network of sewers was dug under the streets of Birmingham.
 A by-law passed in 1861 stated that all new houses must be connected to a sewer.
 Unfortunately, it did not apply to houses already built some of whom had to wait decades before they were connected).

 Birmingham Water Company was formed in 1826 to provide piped water to part of the town but citizens had to pay for this service and even where it was available many people could not afford it.
 They relied on wells or water carriers who sold water from carts in the streets.
 In 1875 Birmingham council took over the water company and after that sanitary inspectors closed many private wells.
-But it was not until a reservoir was built at Elan Valley in 1904 that Birmingham’s water supply problems were solved.
+However, it was not until a reservoir was built at Elan Valley in 1904 that Birmingham’s water supply problems were solved.

 Although conditions improved in Birmingham during the 19th century there were epidemics of smallpox in 1871-72, 1874, and 1883.
 There were also epidemics of scarlet fever in Birmingham in 1878 and 1882-3.